andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 this.eventSource = new EventSource('http://localhost:5000/events');
 ```

-Now all is ready to run.
-So, first run the server then launch the client application.
+Now all is ready!
+Run the server then launch the client application.
 After a few seconds you should see your browser showing something like the following:

 ![](.\xxx-images\animated-flights-timetable.gif)